 • Ride over obstacles, not around them.
 Going around widens the trail and impacts vegetation.

 • Colorado has a noise limit for OHVs.
-Keeping your vehicle’s noise level down, which can be done without losing any power, keeping complaints at bay — and trails open.
+Keeping your vehicle’s noise level down, which can be done without losing any power, keeps complaints at bay — and trails open.

 OHV Rentals & Outfitters